sindhujas-dev/sindhujas-dev/README.md

-<h1 align="center">hello, sindhuja here!</h1>
+<h1 align="center">hello, sindhuja here! </h1>

 <p align="center">
   <img src="assets/typewriter-emoji.gif" alt="Typing Animation" width=500>
 </p>

-<p align="center">🌸────🌿────🦢────🌸────🌿────🦢────🌸────🌿────🦢────🌸────🌿────🦢────🌸</p>
+<p align="center">🌸────🌿────🐟────🌸────🌿────🐟────🌸────🌿────🐟────🌸────🌿────🐟────🌸</p>

 ## About Me
 I'm **Sindhuja Sarabu**, a rising junior majoring in **Information Systems**.
 I'm currently exploring a little bit of everything - from machine learning and AI to software development and IT.
 Over my high school and college experience, I've gained a strong background in CS fundamentals and full-stack development, and am now currently studying ML/AI implementations through my internship and the Break Through Tech program.
-With a natural curiousity in the tech world and how it can impact our lives, I've developed a passion for developing tech solutions that improve the quality of life.
+With a natural curiosity in the tech world and how it can impact our lives, I've developed a passion for developing tech solutions that improve the quality of life.
 Long-term, I hope to work at the intersection of the tech and healthcare fields, to build tools that help people in meaningful ways.

 ## Tech Stack
 **Languages & Scripting**

 ![Python](https://img.shields.io/badge/Python-9FE2BF?style=flat&logo=python&logoColor=black)
 ![Java](https://img.shields.io/badge/Java-89CFF0?style=flat&logo=openjdk&logoColor=black)
 ![JavaScript](https://img.shields.io/badge/JavaScript-AEE2FF?style=flat&logo=javascript&logoColor=black)